wko27/blog/_daily/2017-12-29-Arctic_Circle.md

 TODAY:
 * guided tour to the Arctic Circle
   * super friendly guide
-  * been all over Alaska working in the mining and trucking industries
+  * retired but has worked in the mining and trucking industries
   * sang us two songs that he wrote
-* visited the Trans-Alaska Pipeline
+* saw the Trans-Alaska Pipeline
-* saw the Yukon river
+* crossed the Yukon river
 * saw more northern lights (very weak though)

 LEARNINGS: